-We look forward to being your host and invite you to make a reservation to stay at our stately bed & breakfast.
+We look forward to being your host and invite you to take a look at our restored farm estate home in the Village of Westfield.

 Four spacious guest rooms offer contemporary comforts and conveniences in a historic Victorian estate.
 Our guests enjoy the convenience of a short walk into downtown Westfield along with the country ambiance of a working farm.
 Guests enjoy hearty breakfasts with wholesome locally-sourced produce from the farm.

 Bringing a long-neglected architectural masterpiece back to life has been a labor of love that has consumed our energy, riches and time for the past three years.
 The results are a triumph of collaboration and creativity with innumerable contributions from family, friends, talented contractors and resourceful vendors.
 Like many undertakings of this magnitude, the job is never quite done and the historic buildings continue to reveal marvels of workmanship and engineering that reveal much about the history and character of the Wright family and the 19th century tradesmen that built this community.
 We’ve attempted to capture and retain that workmanship through our restoration efforts and hope you can appreciate the historical significance of the property through the restoration chronicles.